topjohnwu/Magisk/docs/guides.md

 #### Customization

-If you need to customize the module installation process, optionally you can create a new script in the installer called `customize.sh`.
-This script will be _sourced_ (not executed!) by `update-binary` after all files are extracted and default permissions and secontext are applied.
-This is very useful if your module includes different files based on ABI, or you need to set special permissions/secontext for some of your files (e.g. files in `/system/bin`).
+If you need to customize the module installation process, optionally you can create a script in the installer named `customize.sh`.
+This script will be _sourced_ (not executed!) by the module installer script after all files are extracted and default permissions and secontext are applied.
+This is very useful if your module require additional setup based on the device ABI, or you need to set special permissions/secontext for some of your module files.

-If you need even more customization and prefer to do everything on your own, declare `SKIPUNZIP=1` in `customize.sh` to skip the extraction and applying default permissions/secontext steps.
-Be aware that by doing so, your `customize.sh` will then be responsible to install everything by itself.
+If you would like to fully control and customize the installation process, declare `SKIPUNZIP=1` in `customize.sh` to skip all default installation steps.
+By doing so, your `customize.sh` will be responsible to install everything by itself.

-#### `customize.sh` Environment

-This script will run in Magisk's BusyBox `ash` shell with "Standalone Mode" enabled.
-The following variables and shell functions are available for convenience:
+The `customize.sh` script runs in Magisk's BusyBox `ash` shell with "Standalone Mode" enabled.
+The following variables and functions are available:

 ##### Variables